Navy10021/MDAutoEncoder/README.md

 To use the MDAuto-Encoder for anomaly detection, follow these steps:

-1. **Data Preparation**: Prepare your dataset, ensuring it includes labeled normal and anomalous data for evaluation purposes.
+1. **Data Preparation**: Prepare your dataset, ensuring it includes labeled normal and abnormal data for evaluation purposes.
 ```python
 $ python code/dataset.py
 ```